caltemose/chadzilla2013/source/articles/2013/11/05/frontiers-of-interaction.html.md

 We ended the presentations for the day with some interesting entertainment and geekery from [Jared Ficklin](http://jaredficklin.com), principal technologist at [Frog Design](http://www.frogdesign.com).
 He experiments with physics in his spare time.
 To learn more about his experiments visit his site.
 Two important takeaways from his entertaining end to the day:

 - Mess with stuff.
 It's fun and you learn from it.
 (This is one reason I shoot [timelapse](http://vimeo.com/caltemose).)
 - "Things are not always what you are told they are."
+(And therefore you should do your own exploration.)

 ## Day Two Highlights